PhEEP/express-react-webpack-starter/README.md

 ## Outstanding bugs

-Capital letters as file names break the `FileIcons` component.
-It should error or coerce the extension.
-When all directories are deleted there's no way to reinstantiate the tree.
+-Capital letters as file names break the `FileIcons` component.
+It should error or coerce the extension.- (Fixed this) When all directories are deleted there's no way to reinstantiate the tree.
 Either should reveal the demo button or disallow deletion of `root`.
 Multi-select happens accidentally because an item is not deselected on clicking anything else.
 Move selection state to global store to make this clearer.